beringresearch/lab/README.md

 This creates a `labfile.yaml` file with project specifications.
 See `/examples` for more details.

 # Comparing models
-From directory that contains `/labrun`, execute:
+From the directory that contains `/labrun`, execute:

 ```
 lab ui
 ```

-The output stacks existing models and allows comparisons across logged performance metrics
+The output stacks existing models and allows comparisons across logged performance metrics.

 # Serving models
 A single model can be exposed through a serving API via: